-2. It is recommended that the following preliminary checks be performed to determine the condition of the clutch.
+2. It is recommended to perform the following preliminary checks to determine the condition of the clutch.

-- 1) Check fluid level, refill if necessary (if the tank is empty, then add fluid and bleed the hydraulic drive).
+- 1) Check the fluid level, restore if necessary (if the tank is empty, add fluid and bleed the hydraulic drive).
 Determine the cause of the leak.

-- 2) To check for clutch slip, depress the pedal while the engine is idling, and after a few seconds, engage reverse gear.
-A rattle will indicate increased wear on the pressure or friction discs.
+- 2) To check for clutch slippage, press the pedal with the engine idling and after a few seconds engage reverse gear.
+A grinding noise will indicate increased wear of the pressure or friction discs.

-- 3) Check the completeness of the clutch disengagement.
-To do this, with the engine running, press the clutch pedal so. so that the pedal does not reach the floor by about 12 mm.
-Shift from 1st gear to reverse several times.
-Difficult shifting indicates worn parts.
-Check the stroke of the slave cylinder with the pedal fully depressed.
-If the stroke is small, then check the fluid level.
+- 3) Check that the clutch is fully disengaged.
+To do this, with the engine running, press the clutch pedal so that the pedal is about 12 mm from the floor.
+Shift from 1st to reverse gear several times.
+Difficulty shifting indicates wear of parts.
+Check the stroke of the working cylinder rod with the pedal fully depressed.
+If the stroke is small, check the fluid level.

-- 4) Inspection check the condition of the pedal axle and the clutch release lever, make sure that the lever and the clutch pedal do not have play in the axles.
+- 4) Inspect the condition of the pedal axle and clutch release lever, make sure that the lever and clutch pedal have no play in the axles.

 1. Master cylinder